- Off-Campus Program

 Students will have meal plans at the IAIA café sufficient to cover lunch and dinner on weekdays.

 The program will be open to all Dartmouth upper-class undergraduate students in good academic standing.
 As minimum qualifications, applicants must have taken and passed at least two NAS courses prior to the start of the program and meet all college standards for eligibility to participate in off-campus programs.
 In short, we seek to enroll a group of students who will, individually and collectively, exemplify our commitment to the highest academic standards and the principles of community, inclusion and honor.

 Students will apply for admission into the program through the Guarini Institute for International Education's online application process.
 Please check the Guarini webpage for deadlines and general questions.
 Students will submit a brief essay explaining their reasons for wanting to participate in the program and describing their preparation for the program (including course work in NAIS and any relevant life experiences living and/or working in Indigenous communities).
-Students will also participate in personal interviews with the program faculty director, Professor Maurice Crandall.
-For further information, students are invited to contact Professor Crandall.
+Students will also participate in personal interviews with the program faculty director.